03

 A chill slithered down Chandani's spine.
 Her mind raced, trying to make sense of it.
 Just yesterday, she had been safe or at least, she'd thought so.

-A sudden creak made her jump.
-The door swung open.
+A sudden creak made her jump as the door swung open.
 A heavyset woman strode in, draped in heavy gold jewelry that jingled with each step.
 Her kohl-lined eyes assessed Chandani like a hunter inspecting prey.

 "She's awake," the woman by the vanity muttered.